Modafinil is a versatile medication.

 - DRD5 (Dopamine receptor 5)

-Researchers in this study found common genetic variations of ADHD sufferers on all 3 of these genes.
+Researchers in this study found common genetic variations of people with ADHD on all three of these genes.

 This research offers a good explanation for why drugs that tend to benefit ADHD the most also tend to boost dopamine levels.